 The office prides itself on the diversity of its lawyers and is striving to preserve and improve upon that diversity.
 OSPD’s Outreach Directory has become a model for the State of California and has been borrowed and used by numerous government and nongovernment entities in their own outreach efforts.
 The agency draws its lawyers from many colleges, universities and law schools.
 The attorneys come from a wide variety of backgrounds: fresh out of law school, from county and federal public defender offices, appellate court staffs, other public interest agencies and groups, and the private sector.
 State Public Defender alumni include three state court judges, the directors and many of the staff members of the California Appellate Projects, the Central California Appellate Project and First District Appellate Project, as well as many prominent attorneys in the private criminal defense and civil bars.

-The work of the Office of the State Public Defender is complex and challenging, and presents a unique personal and professional opportunity for those who choose a career in postconviction criminal defense.
+The work of the Office of the State Public Defender is complex. challenging, and presents a unique personal and professional opportunity for those who choose a career in postconviction criminal defense.